moretiles/qoifde/README.md

 # Quite Okay Image Format Decoder / Encoder
-* Can decode qoi images as rgb or rgba files.
+* Can decode qoi image files as rgb or rgba files.
-* Can encode rgb and rgba files as qoi images.
+* Can encode rgb and rgba files as qoi image files.
 * All encoding/decoding is buffered.

 ---